josefondrej/drug-discovery-using-nlp/my_notes.md

 - bias in attention scores (the doctor asked the nurse a question.
 She <- now there is higher attention score for nurse the doctor for the "She" word)

+## 1st task

+- Get familiar with how to download language model from HuggingFace and how to use it
+    - you have to download proper tokenizer that belongs
+    - tokenize the raw input
+    - use the model on it